Roche to increase its payroll in Switzerland by 1.15 percent

-Roche is increasing the payroll for its workforce of around 14,000 employees in Switzerland by 1.2% with effect from 1 April 2019.
-This latest increase acknowledges the great commitment of our employees, taking into account the company's positive performance in a challenging market environment in Europe and Switzerland.
-The increase also reflects the development of the cost of living.
+Roche is increasing the payroll for its workforce of around 14,000 employees in Switzerland by 1.15% with effect from 1 April 2020.
+This latest increase acknowledges the great commitment of our employees and creates the conditions for Roche to develop in Switzerland in a sustainable, attractive and competitive manner.

 Roche is a global pioneer in pharmaceuticals and diagnostics focused on advancing science to improve people’s lives.
 The combined strengths of pharmaceuticals and diagnostics under one roof have made Roche the leader in personalised healthcare – a strategy that aims to fit the right treatment to each patient in the best way possible.